varunalla-sjsu/CMPE282-ELMS/README.md

         * View their profile
         * View all employees of department
         * View all departments
-	* View all loans of that department
+	* View loans from all departments

         3. ADMIN
         * Login